miaoyc666/rd-manual/K8s/Install.md

 #### 4.The following signatures couldn't be verified because the public key is not available: NO_PUBKEY B53DC80D13EDEF05
 apt-key adv --keyserver keyserver.ubuntu.com --recv-keys B53DC80D13EDEF05

+#### 5.running with swap on is not supported, please disable swap!
+swapoff -a